 2.1 Materials

 Three tomato cultivars, 'Brioso,' 'Cappricia,' and 'Provine,' were used in this study.
 Fresh samples were harvested from different greenhouses on the 9th and 10th of May.
-On Tuesday, the 10th of May, tomatoes on the vine arrived at the Phenomea Laboratory in Wageningen, Netherlands.
+This last day tomatoes on the vine arrived at the Phenomea Laboratory in Wageningen, Netherlands.
 Tomatoes without visible fungal infection were cut from the vine (2 tomatoes from the middle of a vine, 32 samples from each cultivar).
 The wounds at the cut end were greased with stopcock grease to prevent dehydration at the junction.

 2.2.
 Methods

 2.2.1.
 Data collection